evanbrooks/evanbrooks.github.com/project/resume.md

 ### California College of the Arts *Summer 2008*

-Pre-college program in Industrial Design, one of 5 students awarded a scholarship for outstanding achievement.
+Pre-college program in Industrial Design in Oakland, CA

 # Experience

 ### Designer at Locu *Fall 2010 – Spring 2012*

-I met the Locu founding team members while they were students at MIT, and have worked closely with them creating publishing tools for small business owners.
-I designed and did front-end development for the core product.
-I also helped define the brand strategy and designed logo, web site, and other materials.
+I met the Locu founding team members when they were students at MIT, and have worked closely with them as the company expanded, first in Cambridge, MA and then in San Francisco, CA. Started the product design team, and researched, designed, and helped develop the product.
+Designed the brand, logo, and marketing materials.

 <a href="#" data-item-link="locu">See projects</a>

 ### UI/UX Design Intern at Agamatrix *June 2011 – April 2012*

-AgaMatrix is a mobile health company that created the first iPhone-compatible glucose meters for people with diabetes.
-I designed interfaces for the iPhone and for low-cost devices, as well as hardware concepts and promotional material.
+AgaMatrix is a mobile health company based in Salem, NH.
+They created the first iPhone-compatible glucose meters for people with diabetes.
+I designed apps, interfaces, and hardware concepts.

-I learned to work closely with people with diabetes, hardware and software engineers, medical and regulatory experts, and other designers.
-I started as a summer intern, then worked as a full-time member of the design team for several months following.
+I worked closely with people with diabetes, hardware and software engineers, medical and regulatory experts, and other designers.

 <a href="#" data-item-link="agamatrix">See projects</a>